sbtrwt/ZeroEffort/README.md

 - Singleton design pattern

 ### HOW TO PLAY
-- wasd keys for movement
+- WASD keys for movement
 - Mouse for aim the target and camera move
 - Click for shoot and interact
 - Shift to move fast